How the Thorny Devil Inspired Microfluidic Chip Design

 The thorny devil harvests water from damp sand by touching it with its feet or chin.
 Capillary channels between its scales carry water passively to its mouth through hygroscopic wicking — no drinking motion required.
 The entire scale network acts as a passive water transport system driven only by capillary pressure.

-In the language of biomimicry, this falls under the Process › Transport fluids passively category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Transport fluids passively category.

 The Design Principle